 But maybe shopping addiction isn’t really a problem with us, just the world.
 After all, we evolved to acquire.
 In prehistoric times, not getting the resources you could at every opportunity (usually food) could mean starvation.
 The human nervous system certainly wasn’t formed for the abundance we enjoy in the modern Western world.

-Are Manolo Blahniks today’s equivalent of a carcass of meat — representing status, family care or mating opportunities?
-In some cases that might be just an ill-advised hoarding compulsion, but to Annie Gurton, the lynchpin of shopping addiction might be more closely related to substance addiction than we realize.
+Are Manolo Blahniks today’s equivalent of a carcass of meat — representing status, family care, or mating opportunities?
+In some cases that might be just an ill-advised hoarding compulsion, but to Annie Gurton, the linchpin of shopping addiction might be more closely related to substance addiction than we realize.
 “When people are addicted to shopping it’s usually for the dopamine buzz they feel when they purchase something, a buzz they want to repeat,” she says, pointing out that often, shopping addicts don’t even care what they’re buying.
 Bags full of purchases that stay in the back of the closet, is one of the most common symptoms.

 Because the dopamine hit makes us feel better about ourselves, the next step is often addiction.
 The high of a purchase isn’t so different from the sweet flood of heroin into the bloodstream or the visceral thrill of placing a bet.
 Dr. Lorrin Koran, a professor emeritus of psychiatry and former director of the Obsessive-Compulsive Disorder Clinic at Stanford University Medical Center, initially thought that 90% of compulsive shoppers were women.
 One explanation was that women react differently to low serotonin levels.
 While men tend to become aggressive and take more risks, women turn to behaviors like binge eating or compulsive shopping.